apache/echarts-doc/en/option/partial/1d-data.md

 {{ target: partial-1d-data-desc }}

-${name} data content and array in the series.Array item can be a single data value, for example：
+${name} data content and array in the series.Array item can be a single data value, for example:
 ```js
 [12, 34, 56, 10, 23]
 ```

-If other dimensions need to be added to data  [visualMap](~visualMap) component to map color and other graphic properties.Each data item can also be an array, for example：
+If other dimensions need to be added to data  [visualMap](~visualMap) component to map color and other graphic properties.Each data item can also be an array, for example:
 ```js
 [[12, 14], [34, 50], [56, 30], [10, 15], [23, 10]]
 ```